cenodude/CrossWatch/README.md

 ## Security

-CrossWatch is NOT meant to be exposed directly to the public internet.
+CW is NOT meant to be exposed directly to the public internet.
     During the current development stage there is also no authentication built in, so treat it as a LAN/VPN-only tool.

 - Do **NOT** port-forward `8787` from your router or expose the web UI directly to WAN.
-- Run CrossWatch on your **local network** only, or access it via:
+- Run CW on your **local network** only, or access it via:
   - a **VPN** (WireGuard, Tailscale, etc.)
 - Anyone who can reach the web UI can change sync pairs, tokens and settings, which may:
   - delete or corrupt watch history / ratings / watchlists,